 How does Upwork work?

-When it comes to dealing with Upwork, you can be on both sides of the spectrum: looking to hire, or looking to work.
+When it comes to dealing with Upwork, you can be on both sides of the spectrum: looking to hire, or learning how to get jobs on Upwork.
 Here’s what you’ll need to know for each.

 If you are looking to hire on Upwork: